iot-edge-foundation/iot-edge-tradfri/README.md

 Collection information can take up to a few minutes.
 Please adjust the timeout settings accordingly.

-The input format is empty:
+The input format is empty or filtered:

 ```
 {
+}

+or

+{
   "filter": "[Group IDs]"
 }
 ```

-*Note*: You can pass multiple Group IDs (separated by some separator) to filter the list of groups.
+*Note*: You can pass one or more Group IDs (separated by some separator like a comma) to filter the list of groups.

 The output format is: